Talk to Your Academic Advisor!

 Credits Required: 36/51

 Dedicated to its students, the faculty delivers outstanding instruction at the undergraduate and graduate levels, incorporating learning, service and inquiry.
 The curriculum is designed (1) to prepare graduates for positions in the field of criminal justice in local, county, state and federal justice agencies, private security organizations, and related fields; and (2) prepare students to be grounded in the latest theories and learn how these theories affect each individual or organization within the system.
-Online advising for the graduate programs is available through Dr. Todd Bricker or call 407-823-2603.
+Online advising for the graduate programs is available through Elexis Ritz or call 407-823-2603.

 FAQs and Important Links